WAUthethird/Marble-Marcher-Community-Edition/README.md

 `brew install cmake eigen sfml anttweakbar glew glm`

-The version of SFML required is 2.5.1 or newer.
-It has come to my attention that HomeBrew does now have this version (unlike when these instructions where first written) so installing via HomeBrew should work but you can still [download manually](https://www.sfml-dev.org/download/sfml/2.5.1/) if you wish and install using [these instructions](https://www.sfml-dev.org/tutorials/2.5/start-osx.php).
-You must install the Frameworks option not the dylib option or the build script may fail.
-**Note that if HomeBrew installed a version of SFML older than 2.5.1 for some reason or you wish to install manually, you must remove the version of SFML that Brew installed using `brew remove sfml`.**
+The version of SFML required is 3.0.0 or newer.

-Alternatively, [vcpkg](https://github.com/Microsoft/vcpkg) can be used though it is unsupported:
+Alternatively, [vcpkg](https://github.com/Microsoft/vcpkg) can be used, though it is unsupported:

 `vcpkg install cmake eigen3 sfml anttweakbar`